 Reviews first-year grammar concepts and expands on vocabulary acquisition.
 Students practice integrating the four major language skills: listening, speaking, reading, and writing, and further develop their cultural competency by working on authentic material from the Spanish-speaking world.
 Oral communication is emphasized.
 Format includes extensive audio and Internet usage.
 Prerequisite: SPAN& 123 or permission of instructor.

 After completing this class, students should be able to:

-- Demonstrate comprehension of the target language spoken at an average speed by native and non-native speakers, which may include some idiomatic expressions and colloquialisms within any context.
-Comprehension increases at the 222 level, achieving more accuracy and precision at the 223 level.
+- Comprehend the target language spoken at average or rapid speeds by native and non-native speakers, which may include some idiomatic expressions and colloquialisms.

-- Demonstrate the ability to take part in discussion communicating effectively in mostly informal, open-ended situations, with adequate control of grammar, using a variety of sentence structures and appropriate vocabulary related to topic at hand with clear pronunciation and intonation.
+- Communicate effectively in informal, open-ended situations, with appropriate grammar, using more complex sentence structures, idioms and vocabulary with clear pronunciation and intonation.

-- Demonstrate the ability to express thoughts and ideas in writing in an organized manner, using syntax appropriate to target language, employing a variety of sentence structures, with adequate control of modes and tenses, with increased elegance of style, complexity of expression, originality of ideas, and precision in spelling and punctuation at the 222 and 223 levels.
+- Express thoughts and ideas in writing in an organized manner through short compositions, using proper syntax, a variety of sentence structures, correct modes and tenses, with increased, complexity of expression, originality of ideas, use of idioms and precision in spelling and punctuation.

-- Demonstrate awareness of the similarities and differences among Hispanic cultures, with increased sensibility and appreciation of their customs, ideas, and values as compared to one’s own.
-Demonstrate increased awareness and appreciation of Hispanic contribution to culture and civilization in all fields.
+- Discuss the similarities and differences among French-speaking cultures, demonstrating increased sensitivity and appreciation of these cultures' histories, customs, ideas, and values as compared to the student's own.

 - This awareness is demonstrated by students bringing outside experiences and research back to the class room for verbal and written discussion.